visionify/visionai/docs/scenarios/ppe-detection.md

 To ensure accuracy and reliability, these camera-based monitoring services should be supplemented by strong compliance processes.
 Furthermore, workers working in different factory units should always be made aware of PPE compliance practices.

-## Camera Configuration

-Ceiling-mounted cameras are ideal for wide-area surveillance and can cover larger areas with fewer cameras, making them a cost-effective and efficient option.
-If your workplace has a large area where PPE is required, such as a manufacturing facility or a construction site, ceiling-mounted cameras may be the best option for PPE detection.

-On the other hand, straight-mounted cameras are useful for capturing facial features and other details, making them a good option for PPE detection in smaller, more focused areas.
-If your workplace has specific locations where PPE is required, such as in a laboratory or a clean room, straight-mounted cameras may be a better option for PPE detection.

-### Camera Placement

-- Install cameras at entry points, employee locker rooms, and common areas where PPE is required, such as manufacturing floors, construction sites, and warehouses.
-- Place cameras at exits to ensure that employees do not leave the facility without wearing proper PPE.

-### Camera Height

-- Cameras should be installed at a height of 6-7 feet above the floor level.

-- Place the camera 5-8 feet from the focal point.

-### Camera Angle Mounting Ranges

-- Place the camera at a level angle to capture footage of the employee's face and upper body.

-Find more details about camera placement [here](../overview/cameras.md).

 ### Dataset

 The dataset for this scenario is based on PPE detection algorithms that are currently in practice.